sedol1339/files/abstracts.md

     - A key difference between CTC and HMM is that CTC does not explicitly segment its input sequences.
 Determining the segmentation is a waste of modelling.
 For tasks where segmentation is required it would seem problematic to use CTC (however, CTC is suitable where approximate segmentation is sufficient).
     - Further we intend to pursue an hierarchy of temporal classifiers, where the labellings at one level (e.g. letters) become inputs for the labellings at the next (e.g. words).

+Graves, A. (2012).
+Sequence Transduction with Recurrent Neural Networks. arXiv, 1211.3711.
+Retrieved from https://arxiv.org/abs/1211.3711v1

+    - We propose RNN transducer for sequence-to-sequence tasks (such as phoneme recognition).
+    - The transducer extends CTC (Connectionist Temporal Classification) by defining a distribution over output sequences of all lengths, and by jointly modelling both input-output and output-output dependencies.
+    - The transducer is composed of two RNNs.
+One RNN, referred to as the transcription network, is a bidirectional RNN that scans the input sequence and outputs vector sequence.
+The other RNN, referred to as the prediction network, scans the output sequence y and outputs vector sequence.
+Outputs from the two networks arer combined to predict the next element of the output sequence.
+    - When the transducer is evaluated on test data, it uses a beam search.
+    - Question: why use this instead of seq2seq RNN?

 Panayotov, V., Chen, G., Povey, D., & Khudanpur, S. (2015).
 Librispeech: An ASR corpus based on public domain audio books.
 IEEE International Conference on Acoustics, Speech, and Signal Processing.
 Retrieved from https://www.danielpovey.com/files/2015_icassp_librispeech.pdf

     - We introduce the LibriSpeech corpus for ASR that is derived from audiobooks and is a part of the LibriVox project